PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 structure changed, it would still be easy to find the object using its canonical URL.

-PythonLinks provides canoninc urls. .
+PythonLinks provides canonic urls. .
 Every node has a unique name which can be accessed using a dictionary in the root node.
-Atempts to create a new node with the same name, result in an integer being appended to the new node name.
+Attempts to create a new node with the same name, result in an integer being appended to the new node name.
 Node, Node-1, Node-2, etc.
-When objects are renamed, or deleted, the root dictiionary is updated.
+When objects are renamed, or deleted, the root dictionary is updated.

 ## ZODB History and Undo
 ZODB is a versioned database.
 Each object preserves its historical versions